Scilab

 Scilab is a free and open-source, cross-platform numerical computational package and a high-level, numerically oriented programming language.
 It can be used for signal processing, statistical analysis, image enhancement, fluid dynamics simulations, numerical optimization, and modeling, simulation of explicit and implicit dynamical systems and (if the corresponding toolbox is installed) symbolic manipulations.

 Scilab is one of the two major open-source alternatives to MATLAB, the other one being GNU Octave.
-Scilab puts less emphasis on syntactic compatibility with MATLAB than Octave does, but it is similar enough that some authors suggest that it is easy to transfer skills between the two systems.
+Scilab puts less emphasis on syntactic compatibility with MATLAB than Octave does, but it is similar enough that some authors suggest that it is easy to transfer skills between the two systems when coupled with Xcos.

 Introduction

 Scilab is a high-level, numerically oriented programming language.
 The language provides an interpreted programming environment, with matrices as the main data type.
 By using matrix-based computation, dynamic typing, and automatic memory management, many numerical problems may be expressed in a reduced number of code lines, as compared to similar solutions using traditional languages, such as Fortran, C, or C++.
 This allows users to rapidly construct models for a range of mathematical problems.
 While the language provides simple matrix operations such as multiplication, the Scilab package also provides a library of high-level operations such as correlation and complex multidimensional arithmetic.

 Scilab also includes a free package called Xcos for modeling and simulation of explicit and implicit dynamical systems, including both continuous and discrete sub-systems.
 Xcos is the open source equivalent to Simulink from the MathWorks.

 As the syntax of Scilab is similar to MATLAB, Scilab includes a source code translator for assisting the conversion of code from MATLAB to Scilab.
 Scilab is available free of cost under an open source license.
 Due to the open source nature of the software, some user contributions have been integrated into the main program.

 Object oriented programming was introduced in the Scilab 2026.0.0 release with the classdef command.